xcaptain/CasbinTestProj/README.md

 1. add support for custom casbin models, the `casbin_test.sqlite3` database now contains 2 tables
 2. copy `auth_model.conf` to publish folder when running `dotnet publish`
+3. `Casbin.NET.Adapter.EFCore` has been published to nuget, much easier to install